transparencyrox/dnskeeper/README.md

 # DNS Keeper

 This is a system that allows manipulation of 'A' records on Route53.
-It runs off the Heroku free tier
+It runs off the Heroku free tier and offers an Express way to manage DNS (might be useful if you run a VPN e.g.)

 ### Required configuration variables
 - AWS_SECRET_ACCESS_KEY